jambit-AIASD/llm-wiki-starter/docs/architecture.md

   provider works — S3, GCS, self-hosted MinIO, etc.), routing text straight to `raw/` and converting binaries to Markdown via the `binary-transform` skill first.
 An optional `subpath` organizes the file as `raw/<subpath>/…`.
+- On a merge conflict, ingest opens a PR tagged `needs-review`. `wiki-review.yml` re-lints the wiki diff with the AI agent when the label is removed (or the PR is approved) and auto-merges if clean.

 ### 2. Curate → `wiki/`